Deutsche Bundesbank: The Bundesbank in the news

-Involvement in the European sovereign debt crisis
+Involvement in the Euro area crisis

 In June 2012, it was estimated that the Bundesbank had €644 billion exposure to other central banks in the eurozone under the TARGET2 payment system.
 Only three other eurozone central banks had net exposure from the system; all others had the offsetting net exposure due to the system.
 The net exposure finances trade imbalances and capital flight.
 The Bundesbank is the largest shareholder of the European Central Bank.
 The ECB has bought up more than €200 billion in sovereign debt from crisis-ridden countries.
 Some of this would have to be written off in the case of a euro collapse, which would entail corresponding losses for the Bundesbank.

 On 27 January 2014, the Bundesbank called for a capital levy on citizens of a nation before that nation applies for relief under the European Financial Stability Facility.
 The levy "corresponds to the principle of national responsibility, according to which tax payers are responsible for their government's obligations before solidarity of other states is required".
 This followed an IMF report from October 2013 which proposed a similar wealth tax.